danbev/learning-crypto/notes/in-toto-attestations.md

 The `payloadType` could be JSON, CBOR, or ProtoBuf.

-The structure of the `Statement`  looks something like this before it is base64 encoded:
+The structure of the `Statement`, payload above, looks something like this before it is base64 encoded:
 ```json
 {
   "_type": "https://in-toto.io/Statement/v0.1",